Do you feel like you can't afford Christmas this year? If your Christmas savings are in crisis, we can help you get cash

 - Start now – the sooner you start, the more you can save.
-Maybe this year you'll only be able to save up for three months, but if you keep the account going into 2014 (saving a little each month from January onwards) then affording Christmas next year will be a breeze
+You'll be surprised how much you can save in three or four months - but if you then keep the account going into 2014 (saving a little each month from January onwards) then affording Christmas next year will be a breeze!

-- Ideally you should pay a fixed amount, as this helps to provide discipline
+- Ideally you should pay a fixed amount each month, as this helps to provide discipline

 - If you set up a direct debit into the account, it will help you to forget about it (and therefore avoid raiding it before December)

 How much should I save?

 Decide how much you can afford to save.
-If you can save £10 per week now, that's still an £80 kitty at your disposal come early December.
+Even if you can save £10 per week now, that's still a £120 kitty at your disposal come early December.

 If your budget is already at breaking point, don't worry - there are things you can do to free up some money to put aside.
 See the 'Stretching your budget' section below.

 Where shall I save?

-- The account needs to be ‘easy access’, as you will need to withdraw the money in early December
+- For this Christmas, the account needs to be ‘easy access’ - as you will need to withdraw the money in early to mid December